 Cropped jeans visually shorten your legs by hitting above the ankle.
 To offset the effect, pair them with heels.

-Uneven seams that cleverly snake their way around your calves (like these) distract the eye, making legs seem miles long.
+Curved seams that cleverly snake their way around your calves distract the eye, making legs seem miles long.

 Supersize Your Back Pockets

-The bigger they are, the tinier your butt seems in comparison.
+The bigger they are, the tinier your butt seems in comparison—so think big if you want a minimizing effect.

 Shrink Your Prints

-Printed denim is in right now—go for a small pattern (florals, mini polka dots) that won’t overwhelm your body the way a larger print would.
+If you’re petite and want to try the printed denim trend, go for a small pattern like florals or mini-polka dots that won’t overwhelm your body the way a larger print would.